AguaClara/Textbook/Sedimentation/Sed_Design.rst

 To understand this phenomenon, think about a golf ball.
 Golf balls are designed with dimpled surfaces because the dimpled surface forces the transition described above to happen at lower Reynolds numbers.
 The dimples initiate turbulence in the boundary layer and cause a slight reduction in the drag coefficient.
 Thus, dimpled golf balls can travel further than smooth ones.

 Now, you might think: why aren't more surfaces dimpled?
 If I want my car to get better mileage, should I dimple its surface to take advantage of the same turbulent boundary layer properties as the golf ball?
 But before you go and damage some metal, let's think.
 If a car and golf ball are traveling through air at the same speed, what will be their relative Reynolds numbers?
-We know that :math:`Re = \frac{v_t D}{\nu}` and :math:`D_{golfball} << D_{car}`.
+We know that :math:`Re = \frac{V_t D}{\nu}` and :math:`D_{golfball} << D_{car}`.
 The relative length scales mean that cars have much higher Reynolds numbers than the golf ball.
 In fact, the Reynolds number for a car is so high that it is already past the point that the boundary layer becomes turbulent.
 The golf ball needs to be dimpled because its Reynolds numbers are not so large that they will pass the turbulent boundary transition.

 Now, let's go back to the realm of water treatment.
 We care about drag coefficients and terminal velocities because they help describe how flocs will move in water.
 Flocs tend to exist in the region between 1< :math:`Re` < 10.
 This region is not perfectly described by Stokes Law, but it is used as an appropriate approximation.
 We have already solved for the general equation for terminal velocity using the force balance approach.
 Now, we can solve for a terminal velocity equation specifically in the laminar region.